Rock Hard: 1977: Development

 Fuchs initially created a prototype of Rock Hard during the COVID-19 lockdowns in 2020, playing the game alone hundreds of times.
 She wrote a designer diary while developing the game.
 The game took significant inspiration from Fuchs' own time in the music industry, though is not purely autobiographical.
 It is noted as a less common example of "top-down" game design, in which the rules of the game are written in service of its theme, rather than the more common opposite.

 While the 1970s rock music industry was generally dominated by white, male stars, Fuchs designed the game to include men, women and androgynous characters, as well as people of multiple racial backgrounds.

 She intended for the game to have a "hint" of the "darker side" of the music industry, "without really exploring" it.
 She has said that the "candy" mechanic was originally a direct reference to cocaine, but that she later changed this to "candy" to metaphorically encompass all the vices, such as gambling, sex addiction, or the need for attention.
 She has said that she was always sober during her own time in the music industry, and that her own "candy" was peanut butter cups, but that during the game's development she tried to fully understand addiction.

 Fuchs pitched the game to Devir Games through the publisher's customer service email, which managing director Matt Hyland picked up.
-Flavour text for the cards was asked for by Devir close to the deadline for the game, meaning that Fuchs ended up adding these parts from her own experiences.
+Flavor text for the cards was requested by Devir close to the deadline for the game, meaning that Fuchs ended up adding these parts from her own experiences.
 The game was previewed at Gen Con in 2024, advertised with a mock stage.
 Devir Games sold out of the 600 units prepared for the show.
 It was released on August 7 that year.